 Contributions made to an approved Tax Sheltered Annuity on behalf of the pastor are not taxable in the year made, but are taxable in the year they are withdrawn, e.g. in retirement.
 Additional contributions up to the amount permissible by the Internal Revenue Service may be made to Portico Benefit Services.
 While congregations or agencies may use an approved depository other than Portico Benefit Services, it is a complicated process that requires legal plan documents.
-The pastor should contact Portico Benefit Services for details on the exact amount of additional TSA for which he/she is eligible.
+The pastor should contact Portico Benefit Services for details on the exact amount of additional TSA eligibility.
 TSA contributions may be made in addition to Individual Retirement Account (IRA) arrangements.